dthelegend/diss/main.typ

 The problem, reduction, and solver traits have changed significantly over the course of the project.
 Initially there was an overly complex nest of trais and implementations, sub-implementations, and state passing.
 This led to a frustration with implementing new solvers and reductions, and the eventual removal of these traits and a reversion to simply using the structs as is.
 Eventually with more familiarity with the rust programming language, I was able to slim down the traits such that they could be easily reimplemented, and still provide the same level of flexibility that I was trying to acheive at the beginning.

-The package (referred to as crates in rust) stucture has also seen a massive overhaul to support seriously extending the project into something that is not only maintainable, but also can accomodate external collaborators and expansion.
+The crate (this is the term for Rust packages/libraries) stucture has also seen a massive overhaul to support seriously extending the project into something that is not only maintainable, but also can accomodate external collaborators and expansion.
 The project is now split into 6 separate crates, each problem has a crate dedicated to it, while reductions and solvers share their respective crates.
-The project has a common crate which then provides the common interfaces and finally a CLI crate that contains a binary that an end-user can run the solver on `.cnf` files.
+The project has a common crate which then provides the common interfaces and finally a CLI crate that contains a binary that an end-user can use to run the solver on `.cnf` files.

 = Evaluation